seenakhan/ContosoTraders/demo-scripts/low-code-development/overview.md

 ## Before you begin

-You must have Inventory Management System App deployed in your Power platform environment and setup with GitHub Actions.
+You must have Inventory Management System App deployed in your Power platform environment.
 If you have not deployed it yet, please refer the [documentation](https://github.com/seenakhan/ContosoTraders/blob/main/docs/Inventory-power-app-deployment-guide.md).

 ## Walkthrough